 - Soy Sauce.
 For more flavor and depth.

-- Remove lid and simmer until sauce is thick and reduced, about 10-15 minutes.
+- Reduce sauce.
+Remove lid and simmer until sauce is thickened, about 10-15 minutes.
 The pork belly and sauce should darken.

-- Serve with lettuce wraps, rice, gochujang sauce, and kimchi.
+- Serve.
+Transfer to a serving bowl.
+Serve with lettuce wraps, rice, and kimchi.
 Enjoy!

 To cut the rich fattiness of the dish, serve with lettuce wraps and Gochujang Sauce on the side.
 Also, kimchi!

 Also, make sure to include plenty of rice.
-The saucy richness of this dish begs to be spooned over rice!
+This dish’s saucy richness begs to be spooned over rice.

 For a party, add other side dishes (banchan) to make it feel like a feast:

 Doenjang is Korean fermented soybean paste.
-Like all other fermented foods, it’s strongly flavored and absolutely delicious.
+Like all other fermented foods, it’s intensely flavored and absolutely delicious.
 Doenjang is also probiotic and packed with good-for-your-gut nutrition.

 Doenjang is similar to Miso paste in that they are both fermented soybean pastes.
 However, Miso is fermented with Koji, a sweet rice starter that results in a milder, sweeter flavor.
 Doenjang is fermented with only salt, creating a deeply rich and potent flavor base!